Are instant mashed potatoes a suitable food for survival? Read on and understand more about this instant survival food!

-As many of you may remember from a recent article I wrote titled 21 Home Remedies For Toothache Pain Relief, I just had my wisdom teeth pulled a couple of weeks ago and had to be on a soft food diet for a few days while I healed.
+As many of you may remember from a recent article I wrote titled 21 Home Remedies For Toothache Pain Relief, I just had my wisdom tooth extracted a couple of weeks ago and had to be on a soft food diet for a few days while I healed.

 Now I have had them before as my mother was not the best cook, but the tasteless, chunky gruel that my mother used to serve me should have never been called instant mashed potatoes.

 My wife loaded me up with these nifty single-serve portion sizes or Idahoan mashed potatoes.
 The first bowl had me hooked and each variety I tried was just as good.

-The roasted garlic with just a touch of extra butter is by far my favorite.
+The best garlic mashed potatoes with just a touch of extra butter are by far my favorite.
 Now, what does this have to do with survival?

 Obviously, there is something much better about a steaming pile of potato than there is about a room temperature mound of it but it is still flavorful and filling

 Idahoan has a good variety of flavors.
-At roughly $1.00 per package they are a good investment to get a filling meal or add substance to an otherwise light meal.
+At roughly $1.00 per package, they are a good investment to get a filling meal or add substance to an otherwise light meal.

 While the shelf life is fairly long for a bagged food, the actual container is rather flimsy.
 The microwavable cups have a very vulnerable paper top that will tear easily.

-The bottom line:At around $1.00 per bag these are a steal, they provide a quick tasty meal with minimal water.
+At around $1.00 per bag, these are a steal.
+They provide a quick tasty meal with minimal water.
 Even a prepper on the tightest budget should be able to make room for these.